Shape up your Slack chaos

 Collect and preprocess data.

-Use BERT – We have prebuilt the whole BERT network as a snippet, so you don’t have to build this huge network yourself.
+Use BERT – We have prebuilt the whole BERT network as a block, so you don’t have to build this huge network yourself.

 Set your model live on Slack.